PEER TO PEER CONSUMER CREDIT LICENSE. P2P LENDING PLATFORM OPERATOR LICENSING

-Peer to Peer (P2P) lending platforms allow lenders to find their consumers avoiding traditional banking institutions.
+Peer to Peer lending platforms allow lenders to find their consumers avoiding traditional banking institutions.
 Consumers around Europe consider P2P lending as the modern alternative to the traditional bank financing, especially in the field of smaller consumer credit.

 Through the P2P lending platform natural persons provide or promise to grant consumer credit to consumer credit recipients (private individuals).
 Lenders in P2P platforms may expect higher interest compared to bank deposits or other traditional financial instruments.
 For similar business financing Crowdfunding Platform Operator license needed.